acrotron/aye-chat/docs/blog/2025-11-16-ayechat-rag-deep-dive.md

 Finally, for full user control, we added the `/all` command.
 If a user's prompt starts with `/all`, we bypass RAG entirely and include every single file in the project that matches the file mask.
 This is a powerful escape hatch for when the user knows better than the search algorithm.

+## Part 5: Known Limitations and Future Work

+This implementation successfully establishes a robust, performant, and privacy-preserving foundation.
+With the move to AST-based semantic chunking, we've significantly improved the core retrieval logic.
+However, there are always opportunities for enhancement.
+Here is our roadmap for making retrieval quality even better.

+### 1. Expanding Language Support and Refining AST Queries

+While our `tree-sitter` implementation covers many popular languages, the quality of chunking is only as good as the AST queries we write.

+**The Path Forward:** We plan to continuously expand the set of supported languages.
+For existing languages, we will refine our AST queries to handle more edge cases and different coding patterns, ensuring we capture the most logical and self-contained units of code.
+This is an ongoing process of improvement to maximize the semantic value of our chunks.

+### 2. More Precise Context Assembly

+Currently, the system retrieves relevant chunks but then includes the *entire content of the parent file* in the LLM prompt.
+While simple and often effective (as it provides broader context), this can be inefficient.
+If a relevant chunk is found in a large file, the prompt becomes flooded with irrelevant code, which can confuse the LLM and lead to the "lost in the middle" problem where critical information is ignored.

+**The Path Forward:** We will shift to a more surgical approach.
+Instead of sending the entire file, we will assemble context directly from the top-k retrieved chunks.
+We can also experiment with including limited surrounding context, such as the parent function signature or class definition for a given chunk, to provide local awareness without overwhelming the context window.

+### 3. Exploring Code-Specific Embedding Models

+We chose `ONNXMiniLM_L6_V2` for its small footprint and ease of deployment.
+It is a pragmatic choice for a general-purpose model.
+However, it has not been specifically trained on source code.

+**The Path Forward:** We will evaluate and benchmark specialized embedding models that are fine-tuned on code corpora.
+Models from families like BGE or other code-specific encoders could provide a significant lift in retrieval accuracy by better understanding the semantic nuances of programming languages.

+### 4. Advanced Ranking and Re-ranking

+The current ranking logic is simple: rank files based on their single highest-scoring chunk.
+This can be improved.

+**The Path Forward:** We plan to explore more sophisticated ranking techniques.
+For example, **Reciprocal Rank Fusion (RRF)** could be used to generate a more robust file score by considering all retrieved chunks from that file, not just the best one.
+Furthermore, we may implement a **second-stage re-ranker**.
+This would involve taking the top N results from the initial vector search and passing them through a lightweight but more powerful cross-encoder model to re-order them for final inclusion in the prompt, boosting precision.

 ## Conclusion

 Building the RAG system for Aye Chat was a journey of careful trade-offs.
-We prioritized user experience, privacy, and performance at every step.
-By choosing a lightweight local model and database, implementing a progressive background indexing strategy, and carefully managing system resources, we've created a feature that provides powerful, context-aware assistance without getting in the user's way.
-The result is a smarter, more helpful coding companion for the command line.
+The initial version successfully establishes a performant, private, and non-intrusive foundation.
+By choosing a lightweight local model and database, implementing a progressive background indexing strategy, and carefully managing system resources, we've created a feature that provides context-aware assistance without getting in the user's way.
+The current implementation is a strong starting point, and we are excited to build upon it by incorporating the more advanced retrieval techniques outlined in our roadmap.
+The result will be an even smarter, more helpful coding companion for the command line.

 ---
 ## About Aye Chat